 Wrexham’s fantastic community spirit has never been in more evidence than with the GoFundMe campaign for Unbeatable Eva.
-The town has come up with a whole host of fundraising activities and has donated generously to make sure the campaign is well on the way to achieving its £250k target.
+The town has come up with a whole host of fundraising activities.
+They have also donated generously to make sure the campaign is well on the way to achieving its £250k target.

-Eva suffers from a rare brain tumour known as DIPG and the funds will enable Eva to take part in a potentially life-saving clinical trial in the US.
+Eva suffers from a rare brain tumour known as DIPG.
+The funds will enable Eva to take part in a potentially life-saving clinical trial in the US.
 Keep an eye open on our social-media channels for related events and news stories.

 Eva has been diagnosed with an inoperable, incurable, brain tumour known as diffuse intrinsic pontine gliomas (DIPG).
 This is a highly aggressive and difficult-to-treat growth found at the base of the brain.
-It is a disease which only affects a small number of children each year – it is so rare in fact, that in the last 50 years, there has been little progress in being able to identify ways to treat children with the diagnosis.
+It is a disease which only affects a small number of children each year.
+It is so rare, that in the last 50 years, there has been little progress in being able to identify ways to treat children with the diagnosis.

 Dizziness And Blurred Vision

 Eva’s father, Paul, takes up the story: ‘Before that day, we had never heard of DIPG – why would we?
-It is a tumour which sits in the brain stem, making it impossible to remove, and, because it affects the area which controls the primary functions of the body, as it grows, there is only one terrible outcome.
+It is a tumour which sits in the brain stem, making it impossible to remove.
+Because it affects the area which controls the primary functions of the body, as it grows, there is only one terrible outcome.

 Our nightmare started in the run-up to New Year.
 Eva had complained of dizziness and blurred vision so we organised a trip to the opticians.
 At her appointment, Eva seemed to lose some of the control of her eyes and was unable to move them to the right.
 We were referred to the hospital ophthalmology department and an appointment was scheduled for New Year’s Eve.

 Eva had her appointment at the hospital and when a doctor is choking back tears, unable to tell you the problem, you know something is wrong.
-We were immediately referred for an emergency CT (computer-tomography) scan and our hell began – a ‘mass’ appeared on the image and we were informed that we would be headed to Alder Hey Children’s Hospital that evening.
+We were immediately referred for an emergency CT (computer-tomography) scan and our hell began.
+A ‘mass’ appeared on the image.
+We were informed that we would be headed to Alder Hey Children’s Hospital that evening.
 Looking back, even at this point, I don’t think either of us could imagine what was coming.

-When we arrived at Alder Hey that evening, we were told that Eva would undertake an MRI (magnetic resonance imaging) scan the following day and that would tell us exactly what we were dealing with.
-We spent New Year’s Eve together – Eva, my wife Carran and I – in a room at Alder Hey watching the fireworks as people celebrated the start of 2020.
+When we arrived at Alder Hey that evening, we were told that Eva would undertake an MRI (magnetic resonance imaging) scan the following day.
+That would tell us exactly what we were dealing with.
+We spent New Year’s Eve together.
+Eva, my wife Carran and I in a room at Alder Hey watching the fireworks as people celebrated the start of 2020.